Crush graham crackers to fine crumbs by pulsing in food processor or blender.

 Transfer graham cracker crumbs to medium bowl and combine with brown sugar.
 Add melted butter and syrup and stir until well combined.

-Pour crumb mixture into bottom of 7x3" push pan or springform pan.
+Pour crumb mixture into bottom of 7x3" cheesecake pan or springform pan.
 Shake pan lightly to distribute crumbs across pan, then use spatula or fingers to even them out.

 Use the bottom of a glass or mason jar to press crumb mixture firmly and evenly down until you have a consistently even layer of crust.
 Then place in freezer while you make your batter.